mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 This is the overview of pretty much the entirety of the Rust implementation “minus” the `lopdf` interaction.
-In general, the idea is that given PdfWriterConfiguration a `create_pdf` or `modify_pdf`, functions create or manipulate PDF files in some way.
+In general, the idea is that given `PdfWriterConfiguration` a `create_pdf` function will create a PDF file.
+Then I want to use those methods directly in Elixir.

-The only relevant part of implementation here is the struct itself, as you can see it has `numbers`, `strings`, `tuples`, `structs` and `enums`.
+The only relevant part of implementation here are the structs themselves, as you can see they have `number`, `string`, `tuple`, `struct` and `enum` Rust types.
 Later we’ll see how they map to Elixir data structures.

 ## Rustler-ize-it

-Now we need to add traits to our data and functions so the tooling knows how to marshall the data between Rust and Elixir environments.
+Now we need to add traits to our data and functions so Rustler knows how to marshall the data between Rust and Elixir environments.

 ```rust